HenriqueMedeiross/Gradient-descent-study/README.md

 You can easily guess some values for a and b and find a line that roughly fit in those points, but when you need to be more accurate and versatile this work gets a little harder.

 To get a little more generic we'll now assume that we have *n* features (entries or "x") to produce 1 output *y*.
 Besides that we also have *m* training examples.
-Now combine all of this in a matrix/vector form.
+Now combine all of this in a matrix/vector form. *The supersrcript here does not represent the power of the number, but the indicie of the training exemple*

 The entry <img src="https://github.com/HenriqueMedeiross/Gradient-descent-study/blob/master/Equations/x^m_n.png?raw=true"> vector:
 <img src="https://github.com/HenriqueMedeiross/Gradient-descent-study/blob/master/Equations/x_matrix.png?raw=true">